 "This program comes from WNYC, New York City's own station, where seven-and-a-half million people, who have come from all parts of the world, are now living in peace and enjoying the benefits of democracy."

-Soon after it was slightly modified and adopted as WNYC's regular station identification as heard in this February 22, 1941 clip, the one you now hear on our air a few times each day.
+Soon after it was slightly modified and adopted as WNYC's regular station identification as heard in this February 22, 1941 clip.

 Following the Japanese attack on Pearl Harbor in December, 1941, the phrase "in peace" was dropped.
 It remained absent until the end of World War II.
-Sometime after the war the station ID was reworked to include the chimes from the clock at New York City Hall and sounded like this through much of the 1950s:
+Sometime after the war the station ID was reworked to include the chimes hourly from the clock at New York City Hall.
+It sounded like this through much of the 1950s:

 The New York Journal American, May 26, 1938.

 The February 1, 1940 edition of Broadcasting noted that WNYC had begun using the City Hall chimes for its "noonday time signal."

 The Masterwork Bulletin, September/October, 1939, pg.
 19.

 A History of WNYC, unpublished drafts of 1940 WPA manuscript, New York City Municipal Archives microfilm.